Remote depots for code drops

 Map: //depot/outbound/...

-This creates a remote depot called from-pine on Lisa’s Helix Server.
+This creates a remote depot called from-pine on Lisa’s Helix Core Server.
 This depot (//from-pine) maps to the third party’s depot's namespace under its outbound subdirectory.

 Restrict access to remote depots